 The popularity of menthol cigarettes among African Americans and youth is a direct result of a decades-long targeted marketing campaign by the tobacco industry.
 African Americans smoke menthol cigarettes at high rates and quit smoking at lower rates, and African American men have high death rates from lung cancer.
 That’s why the NAACP and others want to restrict the sale of menthol cigarettes – because they hurt black communities especially.

-Four states and over 270 localities have enacted restrictions on the sale of flavored tobacco products.
+Five states and hundreds of localities have enacted restrictions on the sale of flavored tobacco products.
 Denver can protect our kids by ending the sale of all flavored tobacco products, one of the most promising ways to prevent the industry from addicting our kids.